EllieCho/Imaris-XTension-Cochlear-Analysis/CreateSurfacesFromLabeledMap_User_Guide.md

 **Version:** 1.0 — March 2026 | Tested in Imaris 10.2

 ## Manuscript

 These scripts are described in full in the following manuscript, currently under preparation:

-> Trang EP, Cho E, Wise A, Segal G, Fallon JB. *A detailed protocol for three-dimensional analysis of a chronically implanted and stimulated cochlea.* **Manuscript in preparation.**
+> Trang EP, Cho E, Wise A, Segal G, Fallon JB. *Light-sheet fluorescence microscopy and spatially resolved three-dimensional analysis of the chronically implanted and stimulated cochlea* **Manuscript in preparation.**

 A formal citation and DOI will be added here upon publication.

 <br>